infinityyworks/Maze-game/README.md

 # Maze-game
-A 2d maze game that runs in the console
+A 2d maze game that runs in the terminal

-# Completion status

-### 15.6.22
-Successfully created a box, working on a maze generation algorithm

-The box looks like dogshit

-### 23.7.22
-Possibly abandoned the project.
-Fuck the python curses module